-As a result of Congress passing the Federal Financial Assistance Management Improvement Act, PL 106-107, OMB identified 2 CFR as the location for Federal grants requirements.
-On December 26, 2013, final guidance for the Uniform Administrative Requirements, Cost Principals and Audit Requirements for Federal Awards was published in the Federal
+As a result of Congress passing the Federal Financial Assistance Management Improvement Act, Pub.
+L. 106-107, the Office of Management and Budget (OMB) identified 2 CFR as the location for government-wide policies and procedures for the award and administration of Federal financial assistance.
+On December 26, 2013, final guidance for the Uniform Administrative Requirements, Cost Principals and Audit Requirements for Federal Awards was published in the Federal Register.

-Register.
 This guidance updated 2 CFR Part 200 and replaced all previous guidance from the relevant OMB circulars.

-DOE incorporated the regulations of 2 CFR Part 200 into DOE's Financial Assistance Regulations in 2 CFR Part 910 as part of a Government-wide interim final rule which was published in the Federal Register December 19, 2014.
-2 CFR Part 910 also contains DOE specific regulations including expanding the definition of non-Federal entity for DOE to include For-Profit entities; adding back additional coverage from 10 CFR 600 required by DOE statute; and adding back coverage specific to For-Profit entities which existed in 10 CFR 600.
+DOE incorporated OMB's Guidance for Federal Financial Assistance located at 2 CFR Part 200 into DOE's Financial Assistance Regulations at 2 CFR Part 910 as part of a Government-wide interim final rule which was published in the Federal Register December 19, 2014.
+2 CFR Part 910 adopts 2 CFR 200 and supplements it with requirements from

+DOE statutes and requirements specific to For-profit organizations.

-The regulations in 2 CFR Part 200 as amended by 2 CFR Part 910 are effective for new awards and renewal awards issued on or after December 26, 2014, with the exception of the audit provisions which take effect for audits of recipient's Fiscal Years which on or after December 26, 2014.
+The guidance in 2 CFR Part 200 as adopted and supplemented by 2 CFR Part 910 are effective for new awards and renewal awards issued on or after December 26, 2014, except for the audit provisions which take effect for audits of Recipient's Fiscal Years which began on or after December 26, 2014.